anisanazim/ACIS-iChatBio/docs/DevelopmentGuide.md

 For example, add a new bullet:

-- “NEW PARAMETER TYPE – when the query mentions X pattern, extract `new_param` with value Y.”
+- "NEW PARAMETER TYPE – when the query mentions X pattern, extract `new_param` with value Y."

 Then adjust the Pydantic response model if needed to include the new field.